ContextMapper/context-mapper-examples/README.md

 # ContextMapper DSL Examples

 This project contains example DDD Context Maps written in the ContextMapper DSL.
+Find out more about the DSL project [here](https://github.com/ContextMapper/context-mapper-dsl)

 ## IDE Requirements
 This is a gradle project and can easily be imported into Eclipse by using the "Existing Gradle Project" importer.